-The ADE7753 is designed with a special apparent energy accumulation mode, which simplifies the calibration process.
-By using the on-chip zero-crossing detection, the ADE7753 accumulates the apparent power signal in the LVAENERGY register for an integral number of half cycles, as shown in Figure 77.
+The ADE7763 is designed with a special apparent energy accumulation mode, which simplifies the calibration process.

+By using the on-chip zero-crossing detection, the ADE7763 accumulates the apparent power signal in the LVAENERGY register for an integral number of half cycles, as shown in Figure 68.
 The line apparent energy accumulation mode is always active.

-The number of half line cycles is specified in the LINECYC register, which is an unsigned 16-bit register.
-The ADE7753 can accumulate apparent power for up to 65535 combined half cycles.
-Because the apparent power is integrated on the same integral number of line cycles as the line active energy register, these two values can be compared easily.
-The active energy and the apparent energy are calculated more accurately because of this precise timing control and provide all the information needed for reactive power and power factor calculation.
+The number of half line cycles is specified in the LINECYC register, which is an unsigned, 16-bit register.
+The ADE7763 can accumulate apparent power for up to 65,535 combined half cycles.
+Because the apparent power is integrated on the same integral number of line cycles as the line active energy register, these two values can be easily compared.
+The active and apparent energies are calculated more accurately because of this precise timing control.
 At the end of an energy calibration cycle, the CYCEND flag in the interrupt status register is set.
-If the CYCEND mask bit in the interrupt mask register is enabled, the $\overline{\mbox{IRQ}}$ output also goes active low.
-Thus the $\overline{\mbox{IRQ}}$ line can also be used to signal the end of a calibration.
+If the CYCEND mask bit in the interrupt mask register is enabled, the $\overline{IRQ}$ output also will go active low.
+Thus, the $\overline{IRQ}$ line can also be used to signal the end of a calibration.